kencormack/pistar-lastqso/README.md

 - a trigger phrase written to the log by that fork, which signals the main loop to exit
 - skipping past the trigger phrase when the loop re-starts (to prevent subsequent false exits from the loop)
 - having the program re-launch itself when the current log has been closed/re-opened, or a new log started
-- passing any options supplied at runtime (other than "-c | --csv"), to subsequent automatic restarts
+- passing any options supplied at runtime (other than "-c | --csv" or "-d | --dat"), to subsequent automatic restarts

 The rest of the program is mainly parsing the log entries, and presenting the data on-screen.